stacyphillipsea/historicfloodlevels/README.md

 ## Functionality that is currently working
 * Makes a WIsKI IDs list from the csv file.
 Currently using a slice of 3 stations to test code.
 * Makes a date_filters dictionary for each of the storms, I have extended the date ranges to try and capture the storm event itself.
-* Extracting 15minute data only gets me as far back as 2018 (might be a data load problem).
-Daily max data gives me datetimes of peaks so should work
+* Extracting 15minute data only gets me as far back as 2018 (might be a data load problem). * Daily max data gives me datetimes of peaks so should work
-* Create a historic_nest_dict of the daily max data to work with
+* Created a historic_nest_dict of the daily max data for 3 sites to work with
 * Can find the peaks fine but the storms don't necessarily match with the events on the gaugeboard and vice versa.
 Dates may need further twiddling

 # Peak analysis work